arangodb/docs/3.10/programs-arangoimport-details.md

 It is possible to perform a combination of inserts and updates/replaces with a single arangoimport run.
-When `--on-duplicate` is set to `update` or `replace`, all documents present in the import file is inserted into the target collection provided they are valid and do not already exist with the specified `_key`.
+When `--on-duplicate` is set to `update` or `replace`, all documents present in the import file are inserted into the target collection provided they are valid and do not already exist with the specified `_key`.
 Documents that are already present in the target collection (identified by `_key` attribute) are instead updated/replaced.